falsandtru/typed-dom/README.md

 // Note that the following code is based on the unstandardized APIs of scoped custom elements. const registry = new CustomElementRegistry();
-// This Host function creates a proxy and attaches its shadow root in the base document. export const Host = API<ShadowHostHTMLElementTagNameMap>(h, el => shadow(el, { mode: 'open', registry }));
+// This Host function creates a proxy and attaches its shadow root in the base document (light DOM). export const Host = API<ShadowHostHTMLElementTagNameMap>(h, el => shadow(el, { mode: 'open', registry }));
 // This html function creates a scoped custom element in a shadow DOM.